How To Find The Magnitude Of Torque

 • Robotics: Torque is a fundamental concept in robotics.
 Robotic arms and joints use torque to perform tasks like lifting objects, assembling products, and navigating environments.

 • Medical Devices: Surgical instruments and rehabilitation devices often rely on precise torque control.
-For example, orthopedic surgeons use torque-limiting screwdrivers to ensure that screws are properly tightened during bone fracture repair.
+As an example, orthopedic surgeons use torque-limiting screwdrivers to confirm that screws are properly tightened during bone fracture repair.

 Common Mistakes to Avoid